YuriSizuku/demo-SdlFramework/README.md

 ### (3) Physical part

 **physics_object.hpp**
 `CPhsicalObject`: This object contains physical information, used for physical engine

 ## 2. build

 I use cmake to build the demo.
 Integrated graphic card might have some problems with Opengl ES.

-### (1) Build on Windows:
+### (1) Windows MSVC

  You need either download each libraries below, or download all the requirement in [externlib](https://github.com/YuriSizuku/SdlFramework/releases/download/v0.1/externlib.7z).